-Periodically the Authority issues contracts to repair drainage issues that the Authority's Maintenance forces cannot repair due to their location or the type of equipment required to cost effectively complete the repair.
-We recommend that this practice continue.
+Periodically the Authority issues contracts to repair drainage issues that the Authority's Maintenance forces cannot repair due to their location, or the type of equipment required to cost effectively complete the repair.
+In recent years this work has been either included in standalone projects focused on drainage improvements or included in adjacent pavement rehabilitation contracts.
+We recommend that this practice continue as needed.